-The Emerging Leaders Program curriculum is focused on three core subject areas:
+The Emerging Leaders Program curriculum is focused on several core subject areas:

 Ethics in Public Service

-The program will include a study of general ethical principles as they relate to public service.
+The program will include a study of ethical principles as they relate to public service.
 We also explore Virginia's conflict of interest laws and Freedom of Information Act.
-The practical application of bipartisan cooperation in politics, including the use of mediation techniques, is a central theme of the program.

-The Sorensen Institute seeks men and women, ages 22 to 32, who are currently working or have recently worked in state government (specifically in the executive and legislative branches) and who desire to build public policy skills.
+The Sorensen Institute seeks Virginia residents, ages 22 to 32, who are currently working or have recently worked in state government (specifically in the executive and legislative branches) and who desire to build public policy skills.
 Approximately 20 participants will be selected in a highly competitive selection process that includes an essay-based application and in-person interviews by staff members, regional board members and alumni.
 The interviews will take place in Richmond in June.

-The application process is open to Virginia residents with a background in state government who are between the ages of 22 and 32.
-A commitment to fully participate in the seven days of the program is required.
+The application process is open to Virginia residents who are in the first decade of their career (generally between the ages of 22 and 32).

 The application includes a series of short essay questions in addition to some basic contact and background information.
 Applicants may also submit up to two letters of recommendation.